BEST WAY TO START IS WITH A COMPLEMENTARY 20 MINUTE DISCOVERY SESSION - discover if we are a good fit, if what I do resonates.

 - Preparing, Moving in, being in, moving out, being still and noticing the effects are equally important

-Spinal Release Yoga Bodywork
+Deep Spinal Release Bodywork

 Yoga Therapy is a tailored one-on-one profession, which has similarities to other modalities in that there is an intake process and evaluation.
 Followed up by recommendations and a treatment plan or choice of plans to work with the practitioner.